dotnet/docs/docs/core/tutorials/creating-app-with-plugin-support.md

 ## Other plugin examples in the sample

-The `AssemblyDependencyResolver` object can also resolve native libraries included in NuGet packages as well as localized satellite assemblies.
-The `UVPlugin` and `FrenchPlugin` demonstrate these scenarios respectively.
+There is a completed sample of this tutorial can be found in [the dotnet/samples repository](https://github.com/dotnet/samples/tree/master/core/extensions/AppWithPlugin).
+The completed sample includes a few other examples of `AssemblyDependencyResolver` behavior.
+For example, the `AssemblyDependencyResolver` object can also resolve native libraries included in NuGet packages as well as localized satellite assemblies.
+The `UVPlugin` and `FrenchPlugin` in the samples repository demonstrate these scenarios respectively.

 ## How to reference a plugin interface assembly defined in a NuGet package